 IFRS 16 Leases

-This FAQ answers questions on IFRS 16 Leases, covering topics such as the lease accounting model, changes for lessors, disclosure requirements, transition arrangements, and the impact on financial statements.
+This FAQ answers questions on IFRS 16 Leases, covering topics such as the lease accounting model, changes for lessors, disclosure requirements, differences with FRS 102, and the impact on financial statements.

 These exclusive factsheets, produced annually by the Financial Reporting Faculty for its members, highlight all new and modified requirements for preparers of IFRS accounts.
 Each annual edition focuses primarily on new requirements with mandatory application for preparers with periods beginning on or after 1 January of that year.